 - Brand voice - How your brand sounds in written and verbal communication

 Brand identity stems from deeper strategic work.
-Before any visual design begins, strong identity development explores your mission, vision, values, and positioning strategy.
+Before any visual design begins, strong identity development requires clarity on your mission, vision, values, and positioning.
+This foundation ensures your visual elements accurately represent what your organization stands for and where it is headed.

-During rebranding efforts, companies revisit their brand identity when their mission, values, or market position has evolved significantly.
-A company that started as a research project but now serves enterprise customers needs an identity that reflects that maturation.
+During rebranding, you revisit your brand identity when your mission, values, or market position has evolved significantly.
+If you started as a research project but now serve enterprise customers, you need an identity that reflects that maturation, not the scrappiness of the founding phase.

-The visual system includes specialized icons representing hydrogen, electrolysis, renewable energy, and carbon capture—making complex technical concepts visually accessible.
-This comprehensive identity helped establish credibility with investors and enterprise partners by translating complex chemistry into compelling visual storytelling.
+Consider Susteon's full brand system: it includes specialized icons representing hydrogen, electrolysis, renewable energy, and carbon capture, making complex technical concepts accessible without diluting the science.
+This comprehensive identity helped establish credibility with investors and enterprise partners by translating complex chemistry into a visual system that those audiences could evaluate on first contact.

 Comprehensive brand guidelines typically include: